 There will also be approximately two hours of recreation time each day.
 Activities range from co-operative games, sports and art projects, to swimming and special events.

 Hold onto your popcorn and your 3D glasses because this summer's biggest blockbuster is coming to SFU and we don't want you to miss it!
-Unleash your inner Spielberg at Director's Cut in feature film making, claymation and Lego stop motion animation.
 Spend a week in the studio with film makers and media specialists who will work with you on the latest digital equipment to unleash your imagination and creativity.
+At the end of the week, film makers will be able to enjoy their film premiere at a red carpet film festival!

 CLAYMATION (8-13 YEARS)